 - If you want to delete any cookies that are already on your computer or device, please refer to the help and support area on your internet browser or device for instructions on how to locate the file or directory that stores cookies.
 By deleting our cookies or disabling future cookies you may not be able to access certain areas or features of our Solution.

 - To opt out of Google Analytics cookies across all websites, please visit: Google Analytics Opt-out Browser Add-on and for other third party cookies relating to behavioral advertising, please go to www.youronlinechoices.eu.
 Opting out does not mean you will no longer receive online advertising.
 It does mean that the company or companies from which you opted out will no longer deliver adverts tailored to your web preferences and usage patterns, so you may see a greater number of adverts that are irrelevant to you and your preferences.

 6. Sharing your personal data

 - We may use carefully selected third parties to carry out certain activities such as data hosting or the operational support of the Website.

-- We occasionally share data with 3rd parties with whom we collaborate in joint marketing efforts, such as web-based seminars (AKA “webcasts” or “webinars”) for which the 3rd party may be a co-presenter or co-promoter.
+- We occasionally share your contact details with 3rd parties with whom we collaborate in joint marketing efforts, such as, but not limited to, web-based seminars (AKA “webcasts” or “webinars”) for which the 3rd party may be a co-presenter or co-promoter.
+These parties may process your contact details for their sales and marketing purposes.

 - We may provide contact information, such as email addresses, to ad networks (such as AdWords and LinkedIn) to enable the targeting of relevant content.